Can salary and dividends be used as proof of income for relevant life insurance?

 Typical income multiples used by insurers

-Insurance companies do not usually publish their multiples or maximum cover limits, however here are some typical multiples, based on industry norms.
+Insurance companies do not usually publish their exact multiples or maximum cover limits, but the following ranges are typical across the industry.

 • Up to 15 times total remuneration (salary plus dividends) is common

-• 10 to 12 times is a typical multiple when there is little or a patchy income history
+• 10 to 12 times is typical where income history is limited or uneven

-• Higher multiples, sometimes up to 20 times, may be available for younger directors with strong, well-evidenced earnings
+• Higher multiples, sometimes up to 20 times, may be available for younger directors with strong and well-evidenced earnings

-Age, health, the company’s stability, and the size of the benefit requested all affect what is offered.
+Age, health, company stability and the size of the requested benefit all influence what an insurer will offer.

-If the requested cover appears high relative to income, the insurer may request additional evidence, reduce the cover, or suggest a different level.
+If the requested cover appears high relative to income, the insurer may ask for further evidence, reduce the level of cover, or suggest a lower amount.

 What counts as acceptable proof of income?

-To provide proof of income, insurers usually accept one or more of the following:
+To verify income, insurers will normally accept one or more of the following:

-• company accounts, often for the last one to two years
+• company accounts, usually covering the last one or two years

 • recent payslips showing salary